Main settings (kor-elf-shield.toml)

 Parameter firewall

-Meaning Specifying the path to the settings for the firewall
+Meaning Specifying the path to the settings forfirewall

 By default /etc/kor-elf-shield/firewall.toml

 Description Specify the path to the firewall settings.
 In these settings, we specify which ports to open or close.
 Which IP addresses should be blocked or vice versa, so that they would never be blocked.
 The path must be absolute.
 The relative path will cause an error!
-You must specify .toml at the end.
+It must be indicated at the end .toml.

 Examples